open-life-science/ols-research-and-impact-study/README.md

 as long as you provide attribution (give appropriate credit, provide a link to the license, and indicate if changes were made) in any reasonable manner, but not in any way that suggests the licensor endorses you or your use, and with no additional restrictions.

+**Reference:** This repository is reusing the [Template for setting up reproducible projects](https://github.com/alan-turing-institute/reproducible-project-template) developed and maintained by Open Research Community Building and Research Application Management teams under the Tools, Practices and Systems Research Programme at The Alan Turing Institute.
+For any repository related queries or concerns, you can directly reach out to [Malvika Sharan](mailto:msharan@turing.ac.uk).